 What if my pet is diagnosed with heartworm?

 Treatment for heartworm varies between cats and dogs.
 Heartworm treatment is often lengthy, uncomfortable, and potentially dangerous for your pet—and expensive for you.
-This is why we say prevention is the absolute best treatment for heartworm disease.
+This is why we say pet prevention & vaccination is the absolute best treatment for heartworm disease.

 If your pet has heartworms, your veterinarian will discuss treatment options with you.
 For dogs, an FDA-approved medication containing arsenic (melarsomine dihydrochloride) will be administered through a series of injections into your dog's back muscles.
 Because this treatment is toxic to cats, your veterinarian will discuss alternative therapies with you.